Dwight-Studio/JArmEmu/README.md

 choco install fr.dwightstudio.jarmemu --pre
 ```

-You can download an installer for JArmEmu on the [release page](https://github.com/Dwight-Studio/JArmEmu/releases/latest).
+You can download an installer for JArmEmu (or the portable version) on the [release page](https://github.com/Dwight-Studio/JArmEmu/releases/latest).
 The executables aren't signed, and can trigger a warning screen from Windows UAC (which you can simply ignore).

 ## Debian
 [![Debian](https://img.shields.io/badge/Debian-A81D33?style=for-the-badge&logo=debian&logoColor=white)](#debian)